climateinteractive/SDEverywhere/packages/runtime/docs/classes/Series.md

 **getValueAtTime**(`time`): `number`

 Return the Y value at the given time.
+Note that this does not attempt to interpolate if there is no data point defined for the given time and will return undefined in that case.

 #### Parameters